-These changes, if adopted, would mean that we have a starting list of 88 companies for the 2016 Benchmark.
-In deciding on the additional companies to be included in Benchmark, following the 2016 we considered the (a) The company's scale (in terms of turnover or market size). (b) The size of the company's footprint (in terms of the volume of animals affected). (c) The company's significance within the industry sectors covered by the Benchmark (i.e. whether it is seen as a useful comparator for other companies within the subsector, or whether it has the potential to influence or drive the sector). (d) The company's country of origin or listing.
-For the 2016 Benchmark, we are particularly keen to extend our coverage of US companies and to extend our coverage of companies in Asia.
-From 2017, we expect to place an increasing emphasis on companies from emerging markets.
+- (a) The company's scale (in terms of revenue and market size). - (b) The size of the company's footprint (in terms of the number of animals affected). - (c) The company's significance within the industry sectors covered by the Benchmark (e.g. whether the company is seen as a useful comparator for other companies within the sub-sector, whether it has the potential to influence or drive the sector). - (d) The company's country of origin or listing.
+For the 2017 Benchmark, we are particularly keen to extend our coverage of US companies and to extend our coverage of companies in Asia.
+From 2018, we expect to place an increasing emphasis on companies from emerging markets. - (e) Companies proposed by the BBFAW Partners, Coller Capital, Compassion in World Farming and World Animal Protection, as well as by investors, existing BBFAW companies and other animal welfare NGOs.
+One specific recommendation from investors was that we include as many listed companies as possible.

-Based on these factors, we are proposing to add the following 12 companies to the 2016 Benchmark:
+Based on these factors, we are proposing to add the following 11 companies to the 2017 Benchmark: